ThomasByr/Phoenyx/README.md

 * scrollbars ~~and side menus~~
 * ~~interractive drawing~~
 * ~~physics Sandbox~~
-* more physics happening for bodies (rotation, friction, stiffness, ...)
+* more physics happening for bodies